 The History of Sarver Heart Center

 The Sarver Heart Center was founded as the University Heart Center in 1986 with the goal of preventing and curing cardiovascular disease through the three pillars of research, education and patient care.
-Renamed in 1998 in recognition of generous support from the Sarver family, the Center is composed of about 150 physicians and scientists with national and international reputations.
+Renamed in 1998 in recognition of generous support from the Sarver family, the Center is composed of more than 160 physicians and scientists with national and international reputations.
 Their goal is to bring together scientists from complementary backgrounds and expertise to work collaboratively toward a future free of heart disease, vascular disease and stroke.

 The Sarver Family